mistermichaelll/M1FinanceR/README.md

 ## Authentication
 At the beginning of your script, call the `get_APEX_auth_token()` function.

-If you are using RStudio, leaving the arguments to this function blank will prompt you to enter your username and password.
-The function will create an environment variable called `APEX_token` which is used for authentication.
+If you are using RStudio, the function will prompt you to enter your username and password.
+Otherwise, this function will search `.Renviron` for `APEX_USER` and `APEX_PASS`.
+You can set these for non-interactive sessions if you choose.

-Optionally, you can define your username and password directly in the function arguments. **I highly recommend looking into alternatives to writing these in plaintext in an .R file.** For example, [Keyring](https://github.com/r-lib/keyring) is an option for managing secrets in R.
+Running this function creates an environment variable called `APEX_token` which is used for authentication for the rest of the session.

 # Example of Use
 ```R